Vegan Mulligatawny Soup Recipe

 - 1 medium onion, diced (2 cups, 300 g)

-- 1 jalapeno pepper, diced (50 g, remove seeds is sensitive to spice)
+- 1 jalapeno pepper, seeds removed and diced (50 g)

 - 1 tbsp olive oil (15 mL, substitute broth for oil-free soup)